Important information about your drinking water: Click HERE for a 2024 Public Notice

 State University of New York at Albany (NYR20A234)

-This DRAFT Joint Annual Report and Storm Water Management Program Plan (SWMPP) is for the public to read and is available at www.stormwateralbanycounty.org as of May 9th.
-Public comments and questions are strongly encouraged by May 20th and these can be shared electronically using the Stormwater Coalition website interface ( www.stormwateralbanycounty.org); by e-mail (firstname.lastname@example.org); by contacting 447-5645; by contacting the individuals listed as Public Contacts on the Coalition website.
-Hard copies of this Annual Report are located at 175 Green Street, Albany, NY 12202 and at 20 Clinton Street, Green Island, New York 12183 upon request.
+This DRAFT Joint Annual Report and Storm Water Management Program Plan (SWMPP) is for the public to read and is available at www.stormwateralbanycounty.org as of May 1st.
+Public comments and questions are strongly encouraged by May 15th and these can be shared electronically using the Stormwater Coalition website interface ( https://www.stormwateralbanycounty.org); or by e-mail (email@example.com.
+The FINAL Joint Annual Report will be displayed in final form as of June 1st of every year and can be found by clicking the same link above.